 Overall, the answer to the question of how much electric power to use and when varies from rider to rider.
 There are as many answers to this question as there are e-bike riders out there.
 It is all about your preferences in the end.
-While some riders are tempted to put their e-bikes on max assist all the time, others just the opposite.
-They adjust their e-bikes’ assist levels per the road they are taking, their weight, remaining battery charge and other factors.
+While some riders are tempted to put their e-bikes on max assist all the time, others are just the opposite.
+They adjust their e-bikes’ assist levels per the road they are taking, their weight, remaining battery charge, and other factors.

 How battery power is used at maximum speed

 Putting your e-bike on a full power setting does not only discharge your battery faster but also overheats the rechargeable battery cells.
 The distance of the trip as well as the capacity of the battery determines the ideal power settings.